 Overview

-Mr. Coleman received his B.A. with highest honors and distinction from Jacksonville State University in 1986.
-He attended The University of Tennessee College of Law, graduating in 1989.
+After receiving his B.A. with highest honors and distinction from Jacksonville State University in 1986, he attended the University of Tennessee College of Law, where he graduated in 1989.
 In addition to distinguishing himself academically, Mr. Coleman was a member of the National Trial Moot Court Team, was the recipient of the American Jurisprudence Award for National Trial Team, and was listed in Who’s Who Among Rising Young Americans.
 In addition, the College of Law bestowed upon him the honor of inclusion into the National Order of Barristers for outstanding oral advocacy and trial skills.

 Leadership Roles